 - 1 Begin by shifting the rear shifter to largest number indicated and place the chain on the smallest sprocket.
-Figure 4.23 - Adjust the high limit screw so the guide pulley and the smallest sprocket are lined up vertically.
-Figure 4.24 - 3 Shift through the gears, making sure each gear achieved is done quietly and without hesitation.
+Figure 4.16 - Adjust the high limit screw so the guide pulley and the smallest sprocket are lined up vertically.
+Turn the high limit screw clockwise to move the pulley away from the frame Counter-clockwise to move the pulley towards the frame Figure 4.17 - 3 Shift through the gears, making sure each gear achieved is done quietly and without hesitation.
 If necessary, use the barrel adjuster to fine-tune each gear by turning it the direction you want the chain to go.
-For example, turning clockwise will loosen the cable tension and move the chain away from the wheel, while turning counter-clockwise will tighten cable tension and direct the chain towards the wheel. - Shift the rear shifter to gear one and place the chain on the largest cog.
+For example, turning clockwise will loosen the cable tension and move the chain away from the wheel, while turning counter-clockwise will tighten cable tension and direct the chain towards the wheel.

-- 5 Adjust the low limit screw in quarter turn increments until the guide pulley and the largest cog are aligned vertically. - 6 Again, shift through each gear several times, checking that each gear is achieved smoothly.
+- 4 Shift the rear shifter to gear one and place the chain on the largest cog. - Adjust the low limit screw in quarter turn increments until the guide pulley and the largest cog are aligned vertically.
+Turn the low limit screw clockwise to move the pulley closer to the frame; counter-clockwise to move the pulley away from the frame. - 6 Again, shift through each gear several times, checking that each gear is achieved smoothly.
 It may take several attempts before the rear derailleur and cable is adjusted properly.